FUJIFILM GFX - THE STORY SO FAR

 • Fringer EF-GFX Pro lens adaptor

-The Canon 100-400 may seem like a strange choice but it covers the 100mp sensor without fall-off or vignetting, providing the plastic baffle is removed from the inside of the rear lens barrel.
-It is a similar size to the GF 100-200 and handles much better, the extra weight of the 100-400 and the adaptor is more than worthwhile when the huge increase in zoom range is taken into account.
+The Canon EF 100-400 may seem like a strange choice but it covers the 100mp sensor without fall-off or vignetting, providing the plastic baffle is removed from the inside of the rear lens barrel.
+It is a similar size to the GF 100-200 and handles much better, the extra weight of the EF 100-400 and the adaptor is more than worthwhile when the huge increase in zoom range is taken into account, not to mention better image quality.

 Why not join one of my Fujifilm GFX Landscape Photography Workshops where I offer advice, guidance and tuition, based on years of personal experience, helping you get the best results from your Fujifilm GFX cameras and lenses.